The Nerve plant, Fittonia, is native to the tropical forests of South America.

 Exposure – part sun

-Care, repotting, watering and exposure are small activities that will make your fittonia even nicer.
+Care, repotting, watering and exposure are small tasks that will make your fittonia even nicer.

-It makes our houses and apartments look lively with its elevated ornamental impact and uniquely veined foliage.
+It makes our houses and apartments look lively with its lush ornamental impact and uniquely veined foliage.

 Planting and re-potting your fittonia